bigbluebutton/bigbluebutton.github.io/index.md

 **BigBlueButton** is an open source web conferencing system for online learning.

-As an _open source_ project, this means you have full access to the [source code](http://github.com/bigbluebutton/bigbluebutton) under an open source license.
-If you are a developer, you are welcome to build upon BigBlueButton for your own project.
-If you are a server administrator, you can setup their own BigBlueButton server in about 15 minutes (this documentation shows you how).
+As an _open source_ project you have full access to BigBlueButton's [source code](http://github.com/bigbluebutton/bigbluebutton) under an [open source license](ihttps://bigbluebutton.org/open-source-license/).
+This means if you are a developer, you can build, customize, and extend BigBlueButton for your own project.
+If you are a server administrator, you can setup you own BigBlueButton server in about 15 minutes (see [bbb-install.sh](https://github.com/bigbluebutton/bbb-install).

-As a _web conferencing system_, BigBlueButton provides you all the core capabilities you expect, including real-time sharing of media:
+As a _web conferencing system_, BigBlueButton provides all the core capabilities you expect for team and group collaboration, including real-time sharing of

   * audio
   * video
   * presentation
   * screen

-The BigBlueButton client is written in pure HTML5.
-As such, it does not require your users to download and install any plugings, extensions, or executables.
-They click a link and BigBlueBiutton launchs within the browser (we recommend the latest version of Chrome or FireFox for the desktop and laptop computers).
-If your using a mobile device, we recommend iOS 12.2+ and Android 6.0+.
-Again, BigBlueButton runs within the browser on mobile devices.
+BigBlueButton runs within your browser (we recommend Firefox and Chrome) on your desktop, laptop, and Chromebook.
+BigBlueButton is written in pure HTML5: it does not require you to install any plugings, extensions, or executables.
+None.

+The BigBlueButton HTML5 client also runs within your mobile browser on iOS 12.2+ and Android 6.0+.
 There is no app for your users to install.
+Deployment is inviting users to click on a link.

 Here is a screen shot of the BigBlueButton client running within the Chrome browser.
-From left to right, the screen shot showsa the user list, chat area, presentation area, and one shared webcam (you can have many shared webcams in a session).
+From left to right, you can see User list (the list of users in the session), the chat area, the presentation area, and a shared webcam (you can have many shared webcams in a session).

 <p align="center">
   <img src="/images/22-overview-2.png"/>
 </p><br>

-How does BigBlueButton enable real-time sharing of media without using an app or downloads?
-Chrome, FireFox, and Safari Mobile (iOS) all provide native support for web real-time communications (WebRTC) libraries.
-The browser take care of sharing the real-time audio, video, and screen.
+How does BigBlueButton enable real-time sharing of media without plugins or downloads?
+Chrome, FireFox, and Safari Mobile (iOS) all support the web real-time communications (WebRTC) libraries.
+These built-in libraries give The browser the aility to send/receive audio, video, and screen.
 What about Edge?
 The good news is Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine (yay!).
-(You can download a developer preview at the previous link.)

-BigBlueButton is designed for _online learning_, which means we paid special attention to the needs of instructors around the following four use cases:
+BigBlueButton is designed for _online learning_: it has specific features to enable a teacher to engage students in one of the following use cases:

   1. tutoring/virtual office hours
   1. flipped classroom
   1. student collaboration
   1. full online classes

-A key part of online learning is user engagement.
-BigblueButton enables you to interact with users using any of the following methods:
+These features include:

   * chat (public and private)
   * multi-user whiteboard